General relativity effects in precision spin experimental tests of fundamental symmetries: violation and electric dipole moments in Standard Model

 The standard electroweak model is constructed as a gauge theory with the $SU(2)_L\times U(1)_Y$ symmetry, with three doublets of left leptons and three doublets of left quarks $(u,d)_L,\ (c,s)_L, \ (t,b)_L$ (at this level, the quantum chromodynamic color symmetry of quarks is insignificant), with a doublet of complex scalar fields $\Phi$ and with right quarks and leptons in singlet representation\footnote{In sections \ref{CPEDM} and \ref{baryon} we use the system of units $\hbar = c =1$ as it is common in the high-energy physics.}.
 After the spontaneous symmetry breaking, the vacuum expectation value of the scalar field $\langle 0|\Phi|0\rangle = 246$ GeV appears, leaving the massive scalar Higgs particle $H$, the three vector mesons $W^+, W^-$ and $Z^ 0$ acquire masses and the photon with the electromagnetic gauge symmetry remains massless.
 The interaction $\propto \{ {\bar \Psi}_{L}\Phi \Psi_R + {\rm h.c.}\}$ of the initially massless quarks with a doublet of scalar bosons makes the quarks massive due to the vacuum expectation value $\langle 0|\Phi|0\rangle$ \cite{WeinbergSM,SalamSM}.

 Grouping the quarks into the triplets $U_L = (u,c,t)_L$ and $D_L = (d,s,b)_L$, the weak interaction with the charged currents can be written as

-where $V_{CKM}$ is the $3\times 3$ unitary CKM quark mixing matrix.
+where $g_\text{W}$ is a coupling of $W$-boson to the isovector weak current, and $V_{CKM}$ is the $3\times 3$ unitary CKM quark mixing matrix.
 The CKM matrix admits one phase $\delta_{CKM}$, different from the zero and $\pi$, irremovable by unitary transformations.
 Such a complexity of the CKM matrix does not affect the renormalizability property of the electroweak interaction and leads to the $CP$-violation in both semileptonic and non-leptonic weak decays of strange and charmed particles and $B$-particles with the beauty $b$-quarks.
 To the first order in the weak interaction, all these are flavor changing weak transitions.
-An important consequence of the $CP$-nonconservation is the difference between the partial widths of decays of particles and antiparticles noticed by Okubo back in 1958 \cite{OkuboCP1958,OkunUFN1966,SakharovCP}.
+An important consequence of the $CP$-{nonconservatyion} is the difference between the partial widths of decays of particles and antiparticles noticed by Okubo back in 1958 \cite{OkuboCP1958,OkunUFN1966,SakharovCP}.

 In the rest frame, the Hamiltonian of the interaction of a particle with the spin $\bm{S}$ and the constant magnetic dipole moment (MDM) $\bm{\mu}= \mu\bm{S}/S$ and electric $\bm{d} = d \bm{S}/S$ dipole moments with an external electromagnetic field reads